RenderKit/ospray/modules/mpi/README.md

 |:------|:------------------|--------------------:|:---------------------------|
 | void* | worldCommunicator |    MPI\_COMM\_WORLD | The MPI communicator which the OSPRay workers should treat as their world

-: Parameters specific to the distributed `mpi_distributed` Device.
+: Parameters specific to the distributed `mpiDistributed` Device.

 | Type         | Name    | Default| Description                                |
 |:-------------|:--------|-------:|:-------------------------------------------|